Victoria Fellowships criteria

 Media engagements and award ceremony

-Victoria Fellows are required to participate in media engagements where possible, and are required to attend the Fellowships Award Ceremony.
+Victoria Fellows are required to participate in media engagements where possible, and required to attend the Fellowships Award Ceremony.

-Recipients may be invited to participate in additional activities and events organised by veski subsequent to the awards, to promote the Fellowships, to provide suggestions on future directions for the Fellowships, and to present study mission outcomes at public fora or conferences.
+Winners may be invited to participate in additional activities and events organised by veski subsequent to the awards, to promote the Fellowships, to provide suggestions on future directions for the Fellowships, and to present study mission outcomes at public fora or conferences.

 Recipients of an AFAS Associate Award may also be expected to present their outcomes at an AFAS meeting and assist the AFAS network.